Angela Merkel: Foreign policy

-Other issues

-Merkel favors the Association Agreement between Ukraine and the European Union; but stated in December 2012 that its implementation depends on reforms in Ukraine.
+Merkel favors the Association Agreement between Ukraine and the European Union.
+In December 2012, she stated that its implementation depends on reforms in Ukraine.

-Merkel expressed support for Israel's right to defend itself during the 2014 Israel–Gaza conflict.
+Merkel expressed support for Israel's right to self-defence in the context of the 2014 Israel–Gaza conflict.
 She telephoned Israeli Prime Minister Benjamin Netanyahu on 9 July to condemn "without reservation rocket fire on Israel".

-In June 2018, Merkel said that there had been "no moral or political justification" for the post-war expulsion of ethnic Germans from Central and Eastern European countries.
+On 20 June 2018, which was World Refugee Day, Merkel said that there had been "no moral or political justification" for the post-war expulsion of ethnic Germans from Central and Eastern European countries.

-Eurozone crisis

-During the financial crisis of 2007–2008, the German government stepped in to assist the mortgage company Hypo Real Estate with a bailout, which was agreed on 6 October, with German banks to contribute €30 billion and the Bundesbank €20 billion to a credit line.

-On 4 October 2008, following the Irish Government's decision to guarantee all deposits in private savings accounts, a move she strongly criticised, Merkel said there were no plans for the German Government to do the same.
-The following day, Merkel stated that the government would guarantee private savings account deposits, after all.
-However, two days later, on 6 October 2008, it emerged that the pledge was simply a political move that would not be backed by legislation.
-Other European governments eventually either raised the limits or promised to guarantee savings in full.

 Social expenditure

-At the World Economic Forum in Davos, 2013, she said that Europe had only 7% of the global population and produced only 25% of the global GDP, but that it accounted for almost 50% of global social expenditure.
+At the World Economic Forum in Davos, 2013, Merkel said that Europe had only 7% of the global population and produced only 25% of the global GDP, but that it accounted for almost 50% of global social expenditure.
 She went on to say that Europe could only maintain its prosperity by being innovative and measuring itself against the best.
-Since then, this comparison has become a central element in major speeches.
+After this, the comparison became a central element in major speeches.
 The international financial press has widely commented on her thesis, with The Economist saying:

 The Financial Times commented: "Although Ms Merkel stopped short of suggesting that a ceiling on social spending might be one yardstick for measuring competitiveness, she hinted as much in the light of soaring social spending in the face of an ageing population.